 The drawback is that the sender has to keep the webpage open till the file has been transferred.
 This limitation is inherent in the concept

 of a peer to peer, serverless, system.
-On the other hand, the system is only compatible with Chrome and Firefox at the moment.
+Moreover, the system is only compatible with Chrome and Firefox at the moment.

 The file you are sending goes from your computer to the receiver's computer.
-No intermediate servers are involved with the file transmision in any sense.
+No intermediate servers are involved with the file transmission in any sense.

 Neither the sender or the receiver have to login nor provide any information.